 So, what are the differences between industrial designs and copyrights?

-Why should you register an industrial design?
+Why should I register an industrial design?

 The rights on exploitation of an industrial design also include the power to assign or license it to third parties.
 This allows you to enhance your company’s value, especially if you want to create a design portfolio.

-Can you publicly disclose your products?
+Can I publicly disclose my products?

 If you do so before filing the industrial design application, it is likely that you will no longer be able to protect the products, because they will have lost their novelty.